Icarus Transfigured by m. l. teague (page 74)

 “Say it!” she whimpered.

 Pushing her down into her crackling finery, his lover’s head was abruptly under the hoisted gown and banging erratically against the headboard.
-Aiden felt the deception already unraveling as he galloped after it.
-He endeavored to concentrate the girl like acid under him—endeavored to dissolve his body into hers and, with it, irretrievably, his omnipresent mind.
+Aiden felt the deception already unraveling as he chased after it.
+He endeavored to concentrate the girl like acid under him—endeavored to dissolve his body into hers and—with it—irretrievably, his omnipresent mind.

-Erica groaned and croaked under the crimped tent, but her cloaked pantomime was quickly out of step with the words.
+Erica croaked under the crimped tent, but her cloaked pantomime was quickly out of step with the words.

-A pencil of light passed through the keyhole and penetrated the black interior of their camera obscura.
+A pencil of light passed through the keyhole and penetrated the interior of their camera obscura.
 It found no surface of a wall, yet dispersed by other means.
 Photons fanned through a filigree of threads to form an arabesque.
-Surely this was the embroidered lens in the dress—but from whence came the light to illuminate it?
-This was one additional distraction until, in its restricted movement, the light passed down the doorjamb to splinter.
-Marbleized swirls of tulle, like wisps of smoke, spread instantly to the four corners of the room.
-This was a flashlight.
-A knock to the door resonated sympathetically with the slamming headboard—
+Surely this was the embroidered lens in the dress—but from whence came the light?

-Erica’s bellow overmatched it, and in dissolving every wall and barrier, also dissolved the summoner at the door.
+Erica’s bellow overmatched it, and in dissolving every barrier, also dissolved the summoner on the landing.

 The soft edge of his pleasure turned brittle.